Best Dual Extruder 3D Printer 2024: Top Dual Nozzle 3D Printers

 - Optional extra extruder

-Based solely on the BIBO Dual Extruder 3D Printer’s blocky, outdated DIY design, you may be tempted to spend your money elsewhere.
-However, this unassuming dual extruder 3D printer stands tall as one of the best fully enclosed options currently on the market.
+Based solely on the BIBO Dual Extruder 3D Printer’s blocky, DIY design, you may be tempted to spend your money elsewhere.
+However, this unassuming dual extruder 3D printer stands tall as one of the best enclosed-frame 3D printer options currently on the market.

 Print quality and results, notably for dual-color objects and projects using support structures, are clean, aesthetically pleasing, and leave very little to nitpick in terms of flaws and imperfections, even when scrutinized by the most critical makers.